 Health providers will make sure the right support is available to you and your whole whānau is prepared.
 Digital support tools will also be made available through the Health Hub.

 For the vast majority of us, there is no need to fear Omicron, but we need to take the virus seriously.
-It is important to keep following the rules for a while longer to ensure there are enough hospital beds for the more vulnerable.

 - Not going to work or school